Monster Study: Reaction

 The article revealed that some of the children had long-lasting psychological effects stemming from the experiment.
 One woman expressed horror to learn that she had been part of an experiment without her consent or knowledge.
 She had believed her whole life that she was a stutterer, and the negative feedback from Tudor had caused her to be withdrawn from many aspects of life.
 Children of one of the original subjects reported that their parent was very quiet and were self-conscious about their speech.
+Furthermore, one of the children at the orphanage explained that on the day Mary Tudor arrived, she believed Tudor would become her new mother, calling it one of the best days she had experienced there.
+May Korlaske, when interviewed by Dyer, did not know about the experiment nor understand its purpose, and neither did the other subjects involved.
+Korlaske, one of the children in the study, wrote a letter to Tudor decades later after learning about the experiment, stating, “You destroyed my life… I could have been a scientist, an archaeologist, or even president.
+Instead, I became a pitiful stutterer.
+The kids made fun of me, my grades fell, I felt stupid.
+Clear into my adulthood, I still want to avoid people to this day.”

 Dyer also interviewed Mary Tudor, who was 84 years old, on the record about her experiences and its impact on her.
+Tudor, who had spent years trying to forget the experiment, continued to carry deep guilt.
+She explained that it had been an assignment and that the world was different then.
+She also stated that if she were given the same assignment today, she would not carry it out.
+When confronted with letters from the children at the orphanage, she often could not bring herself to open them and would begin to shake.
+If she did open them, she became visibly distraught and speechless.
+Tudor explained that she did not like what she was doing to the children, but at the time, one did what one was told, repeatedly emphasizing that it had been an assignment.

 Response

 The University of Iowa's "Wendell Johnson Speech and Hearing Clinic" is still one of the driving educational centers for stuttering research.
 After the release of articles by San Jose Mercury News, the University of Iowa publicly apologized for the Monster Study in 2001.
 A spokesman for the University of Iowa said that while the standards for experiments were different in 1939, this experiment was "regrettable under any circumstance".